justinalm/justinalm.github.io/_posts/2019-02-18-making-conversation.markdown

 ---
 title: Making Conversation
-description: An interviews podcast about creative journeys, with Shawn Choi.
+description: An interviews podcast about creative journeys of artists and designers.
 date: 2016-06-12
 layout: workPost
 categories: [Work]